dialogic-godot/dialogic/README.md

 `EditorGlossary.gd` - Everything related to the glossary editor tab.

 `/Pieces` - Inside this directory you have all the event nodes that populate the timeline editor.
 Each one has its own name and script. **The name is important** since it has to be instanced from the `editor_view.gd` when clicking on buttons of the same name.

+`/Pieces/Common` - This is where some of the common element of the pieces are saved.
+Things like the Character Picker, the Portrait Picker or the Drag Controller are used in several event nodes, so I'm trying to make them easier to plug in to future events that might need them as well.

 `/CharacterEditor` - This contains the script `PortraitEntry.gd` and the scene `PortraitEntry.tscn`.
 When you add a new expression for one of your characters in the Character Editor this node/script will be instanced for handling the settings.